 Workweek in Deputy defaults to a calendar week from Sunday through Saturday.

-Both versions of Deputy's new California awards allow employers to use attestation questions to document whether employees have been provided all required rest and meal breaks.
+Both versions of Deputy's new California pay conditions allow employers to use attestation questions to document whether employees have been provided all required rest and meal breaks.

 Upon clocking out for a shift, the employee is presented with the attestation questions:

 Rest Breaks: "I attest that I took a 10-minute rest break for every 4 hours worked or major fraction thereof."